Redirectless Tracking

 FAQ & Troubleshooting

 No. Redirectless tracking eliminates the redirect URLs that trigger Facebook's cloaking detection.
-Your campaign URLs point directly to your landing page, and affiliate links go directly to the offer — no intermediate tracking servers.
+Your campaign URLs point directly to your landing page, and affiliate links go directly to the offer, with no intermediate tracking servers.

-Traditional redirect-based trackers suffer 20-30% click loss from browser blocking and CNAME prevention.
+Traditional redirect-based trackers suffer significant click loss from browser blocking and CNAME prevention.
 Redirectless tracking eliminates this entirely because there is no redirect to block.

 No. Keep your standard affiliate links on your landing pages.
 AnyTrack's AutoTag appends the correct SubID parameters automatically, and AutoScan identifies which network each link belongs to.